zznffp/POSTER-V2-ResNet18/README.md

 Citation information will be updated upon publication.

 ## License
 This repository is released under the MIT License.
-See [LICENSE](LICENSE) for details.
+See [LICENSE](LICENSE) for details.Datasets, pretrained weights, and other external resources are subject to their respective original licenses and terms of use.